hanscappelle/more-android-examples/README.md

 ## Base Project

 Ignore this one since it nothing more than a basic Android Eclipse project.
 This is used for creating new examples only.
+Some of our examples (mostly older ones) are still eclipse projects.
+If you really want them in Android Studio instead of ADT you can always use the import options from Android Studio (File > Import Project).

 ## Actionbar Compat & Menu Drawer